These grain-free Samoa cupcakes feature a coconut flour and brown sugar based cupcake and homemade coconut caramel topping!

 Putting them together isn’t difficult but it does take some time.
 If you want something quicker, forget the ganache and just sprinkle some chocolate chips over the coconut caramel.
 Couldn’t be any simpler than that!

 You can use any cupcake base you fancy.
 Just pay attention to the yield as the coconut caramel makes enough for 16 cupcakes.
 Here are some whole wheat chocolate cupcakes and some grain-free chocolate cupcakes.
+This gluten-free cupcake recipe also looks great.

 I rarely like treats made exclusively with coconut flour.
 In my grain-free baking, I almost always use a lot of almond flour with a little coconut flour mixed in.
 I was definitely pleasantly surprised when these Samoa cupcakes worked out!
 Just don’t try them when they’re warm.
 I almost threw away the entire batch after eating one fresh from the oven.
 They definitely need to cool first!